The Best Tips To Stop Mosquitoes Breeding In Water Features

 Make Sure Your Water Tank Is Properly Sealed

 Water tanks tend to get holes and leaks when they are a few years old.
-Make sure there is no stagnant water on edges where mosquitoes can breed and seal the tank.
+Make sure there is no stagnant water on the edges where mosquitoes can breed and seal the tank.